sourcegraph/about/blogposts/structural-code-search-at-scale-from-your-browser.md

 - Have a usage question or suggestion?
 [Send us a tweet](https://twitter.com/srcgraph) or e-mail us at <feedback@sourcegraph.com>

 - Run into a bug?
-[Share it with us on GitHub](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=&template=bug_report.md&title=)
+[Create an issue on GitHub](https://github.com/sourcegraph/sourcegraph/issues/new?assignees=&labels=&template=bug_report.md&title=)

-## How is this all that different from regular expressions?
+## How is this different from regular expressions?

+They key differences in functionality are:

 - Builtin, convenient constraints `:[x] :[x]`.
 - Language-aware (only code, contextual strings)